James A. McNulty

-James Aloysius McNulty (January 16, 1900 – September 4, 1972) was an American clergyman of the Roman Catholic Church.
+James Aloysius McNulty (January 16, 1900 – September 4, 1972) was an American clergyman of the Catholic Church.
 He served as bishop of the Diocese of Paterson in New Jersey (1953–1963) and bishop of the Diocese of Buffalo in New York (1963–1972).
-He previously served as an auxiliary bishop of the Archdiocese of Newark in New Jersey (1947-1953).
+He previously served as an auxiliary bishop of the Archdiocese of Newark in New Jersey (1947–1953).

 Biography

 Early life and education

 James McNulty was born on January 16, 1900, in New York City.
 He was educated at Seton Hall College and Immaculate Conception Seminary in South Orange, New Jersey, where he earned a Master of Arts degree in 1923.
 He made his theological studies at the Catholic University of Leuven in Leuven, Belgium.

 Ordination and ministry

-McNulty was ordained to the priesthood for the Archdiocese of Newark on July 12, 1925.
+McNulty was ordained to the priesthood in Leuven by Bishop Antoine Alphonse de Wachter for the Archdiocese of Newark on July 12, 1925.
 His younger brother, John L. McNulty, was ordained at the same liturgy (and later served as President of Seton Hall University from 1949 to 1959).

 James McNulty did pastoral work in Jersey City and Newark, both in New Jersey, and served as diocesan director of the Confraternity of Christian Doctrine, moderator of the Mount Carmel Guild, and director of Catholic Youth Organization.
 He served on the faculty of the Teachers' Institute for Religious for five years.